 If you have been charged with a DUI in which there was a death you must be terrified.
 The mistake you made has gone terribly wrong and now there are implications you could never imagine.
 On December 23, 2018, the penalties for DUI Homicide increased.
-In some circumstances, the penalties more than doubled!
+In some cases, the penalties more than doubled!

+The penalties are severe.
 Homicide by Vehicle While DUI is a 2nd degree felony punishable by a mandatory minimum term of imprisonment of 3 years for each death.

 DUI Homicide is a 1st degree felony if you had a prior:

 - Fleeing or attempting to elude a police officer, or

 - Aggravated assault by vehicle while DUI

 If the prior offenses were graded as a felony, the penalty is:

 - 5-year mandatory minimum term of imprisonment if 1 prior DUI or if any of your prior offenses includes the felonies listed above.
 There would also be a consecutive 5-year term for each death.

 - 7-year mandatory minimum term of imprisonment if 2 prior DUIs or if any of your prior offenses includes the felonies listed above.
 There is also a 7 year consecutive prison term for each death.

 There are great consequences if you are a CONVICTED FELON.